karldw/second_year_paper/README.md

 Are cars that are subject to smog checks less valuable?

 Identification would be off some combination of geography (since not all counties are subject to smog checks) and time (since the rules and exemptions are discontinuous and have changed over time).
+However, the main exemption is for cars 1975, but there aren't any in the

 Related: the [vehicle buy-back program](https://www.arb.ca.gov/msprog/avrp/avrp.htm).